Afcon qualification ends in Benin-Sierra Leone Covid controversy | Goal.com

 “What is currently happening is a disgrace for African football,” the Benin Football Federation wrote on their official Twitter handle.
 “We hope that the Confederation of African Football will take its responsibilities and—especially—take measures following these decisions.”

-After a long postponement, where footage showed Benin’s squad remaining in their team bus in the car park at the National Stadium, the match was eventually called off.
+After a long postponement, during which, footage emerged showing Benin’s squad remaining in their team bus in the car park at the National Stadium, the match was eventually called off.

 The decision throws into doubt the identity of the 24th qualifier for the Africa Cup of Nations, scheduled for Cameroon in early 2022.